forge-55/bunkeros/INSTALL.md

 - CPU: x86-64 compatible (modern processors recommended)
 - Disk: 20GB free space (2GB minimum for installation)
 - Network: Active internet connection required
-- OS: Arch Linux or minimal Arch-based distribution (required)
+- OS: Minimal Arch Linux (required)

 ---

 ## Installing BunkerOS on Existing Arch System

-If you already have a minimal Arch Linux installation (or Arch-based distribution), you can install BunkerOS directly:
+If you already have a minimal Arch Linux installation, you can install BunkerOS directly:

 ```bash
 # Connect to internet (if WiFi)